lechium/Breezy/README.md

 [Info.plist](../master/AirDropHelper/AirDropHelper/Info.plist#L31-L49)

 airdropper:// is the custom scheme AirDropHelper listens for.
-From there its as simple as implementing the standard methods in AppDelegate.m to handle URL's opening and calling a custom method to display the standard UIViewController for sharing via AirDrop from the private sharing framework.
+From there its as simple as implementing the standard methods in AppDelegate.m to handle URL's opening and calling a custom method to display the standard UIViewController for sharing via AirDrop from the private Sharing (or SharingUI) framework.

 ```Objective-C
 - (BOOL)application:(UIApplication *)app openURL:(NSURL *)url options:(NSDictionary<NSString *,id> *)options